Creating destination databases in Amazon Redshift - Amazon Redshift

 4. To create a database from the integration, choose Create database from integration.

-For Aurora PostgreSQL sources, also enter the named database that you specified when creating your zero-ETL integration.
+For Aurora PostgreSQL sources, enter the Source named database that you specified when creating your zero-ETL integration.
+You can map a maximum of 100 Aurora PostgreSQL databases to Amazon Redshift databases.

 6. Choose Create database.